 Obedience training, retrieving games, tracking, trailing, herding, and even obstacle training are all good ways to keep your pet active.

 One option that is great for all dogs and their owners is to frequent the dog park a lot.

 The Dalmatian Heeler will enjoy interacting with other groups of people in such environments where it can feel safe and surrounded by people.

 Dalmatian Heelers are not fragile dogs.

-In fact, there are only a handful on health concerns that your pet may be at risk of inheriting.
+There is only a handful of health concerns that your pet may be at risk of inheriting.